Green valley galaxies in the cosmic web: internal versus environmental quenching: METHOD OF ANALYSIS

-We now consider the red, blue and green galaxies classified using fuzzy set theory (as described in Section 2) and study their fraction and properties in different geometric environments.
+We identify the green valley population using the fuzzy set theory method described in Section 2.
+We study the abundance and different properties of the green galaxies in different geometric environments of the cosmic web.
 We estimate the errorbars from 10 jackknife samples prepared from the data.
 The jackknife samples are prepared by randomly discarding $25\%$ galaxies from the original volume limited sample.

 It may be noted that the local dimension can not be calculated for all the galaxies in our volume limited sample.
 Also the number of galaxies for which the local dimension can be calculated would decrease with the increasing length scales.
-We find that the local dimension for 39822 red, 21446 blue and 10180 green galaxies can be computed at $R_2=10 \hmpc$ whereas at $40 \hmpc$, the local dimension can be computed for 16480 red, 9341 blue and 4418 green galaxies.
+We find that the local dimension for 36031 red, 27482 blue and 10136 green galaxies can be computed at $R_2=10 \hmpc$ whereas at $40 \hmpc$, the local dimension can be computed for 14441 red, 11591 blue and 4207 green galaxies.